Jake McCarthy Player Props: Diamondbacks vs. Reds

-The Arizona Diamondbacks, including Jake McCarthy (.394 on-base percentage in past 10 games, 62 points above season-long percentage), battle starting pitcher Ben Lively and the Cincinnati Reds at Great American Ball Park, Friday at 7:10 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy (.222 slugging percentage in past 10 games, including zero home run), take on starting pitcher Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Braves.
+In his previous game he had a hitless showing (0-for-3) against the Reds.

 Jake McCarthy Game Info & Props vs. the Reds